 Collagen Reduces Visible Signs of Aging

-There are four main fundamental building blocks to sustain the skin and reduce the observable signs of aging.
-These are Collagen, hyaluronic acid, calcium and calcium.
+There are three main fundamental building blocks to sustain the skin and reduce the observable signs of aging.
+These are Collagen, hyaluronic acid and calcium.
 The most common and plentiful of our bodies’ proteins is Collagen.

 Collagen is manufactured in our bodies by combining different amino acids or building blocks from the protein found in our food.
 One of the primary purposes of Collagen is to deliver structural scaffolding for our various tissues to allow them to stretch while still preserving the integrity of the tissue.
 While a diet rich in Collagen can help balance the signs of aging in the skin, it is also important it for bone health, nails and hair.